Skip to main content

 The term devotional practice is used to refer to a broad collection of practices and models across traditions, broadly speaking oriented towards surrender and devotion to a figure, symbol, etc. Devotion is usually a large aspect of prayer, but the two are only partially overlapping.

-Imaginal practice and prayer as convergent features of religious traditions is mostly unsurprising to me, but it's somewhat confusing the extent to which devotion is at least a very common feature in especially "world religions," though probably not a universal feature of world human spirituality.
+Imaginal practice and prayer as convergent features of religious traditions is mostly unsurprising to me, but it's somewhat confusing the extent to which devotion in particular is a very common feature in especially "world religions," though probably not a universal feature of world human spirituality.

 The Sacred